UC Gift Acceptance Policies

 More information on investment funds management by the Treasurer of The Regents is available at http://www.ucop.edu/treasurer.

-For more information or assistance regarding University policies and procedures related to the solicitation, acceptance, coordination and administration of private support to ANR, please contact ANR Development Services at (510) 987-9139 or email@example.com , or you may wish to visit http://www.ucop.edu/institutional-advancement/policies-and-guidelines/fundraising/index.html.
+For more information or assistance regarding University policies and procedures related to the solicitation, acceptance, coordination and administration of private support to ANR, please contact ANR Development Services at (510) 987-9139 or firstname.lastname@example.org, or visit http://www.ucop.edu/institutional-advancement/policies-and-guidelines/fundraising/index.html.